Miguelzamora13/ptb-php/README.md

 ## 💎 Available Methods <a name="available-methods"></a>

-All Telegram Bot API [Available methods](https://core.telegram.org/bots/api#available-methods) is available in the library.
+All Telegram Bot API [Available methods](https://core.telegram.org/bots/api#available-methods) are available in the library.

 - `getMe()`
 - `logOut()`